railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 The Accounting Dashboard
 ------------------------

-You can open the `Accounting Dashboard` in more than one way: either by clicking the ``Accounting`` button at the top of the web screen, or from the menu :menuselection:`Accounting --> Reporting --> Dashboard --> Accounting Dashboard`.
+You can open the `Accounting Dashboard` from the menu :menuselection:`Reporting --> Dashboards --> Accounting`.

 .. figure::  images/account_board.png
    :scale: 75